-Komarikagala is a rock situated in the Pelwatta Sugar Industry Division in Monaragala District, Sri Lanka.
-The site is located about 1 km far from the mountain of the Buttala Iron Ore Deposit.
+Komarikagala is a small hillock with the ruins of an ancient Buddhist cave situated in the Pelwatta Sugar Industry Division in Monaragala District, Sri Lanka.
+The site is located about 1 km away from the Buttala Iron Ore Deposit.

 Ruins